ViGeng/EventHPE/README.md

   - model (train/test on a snippet of 8 frames)
 - raw events data (Please contact Shihao Zou szou2@ualberta.ca for the access.)

+> tar -xf your_file.tar # how to uncompress the provided data

 ### Requirements
 ```
 python 3.7.5